Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Flow-based interactions in heliophysics

 \subsection{A non-conducting body without atmosphere}

-Next, we look at one of the simplest setups for a flow encountering a body: a non-conducting sphere moving relative to a low-density magnetized plasma.
+Next, \indexit{flow!non-conducting body}we look at one of the simplest setups for a flow encountering a body: a non-conducting sphere moving relative to a low-density magnetized plasma.
 The non-conducting body has no intrinsic magnetic field, and no currents can be induced in it by the magnetized plasma through which it moves.
 For a low-density plasma, this means that no signal is sent upstream from that body that could modify the flow heading towards the body: the gas pressure is insignificant and the magnetic field is not affected by the non-conducting body, moving through it without generating reflected waves that might move upstream from the body.
-Consequently, the upstream plasma that is on a collision course with the body will, in essence, simply crash onto the body, while the plasma to the sides of that body continues to flow without noticing the object at all [(Fig.~\ref{fig_10.2}a)].
-This is true regardless of whether the body is moving sub-Alfv{\'e}nically or super-Alfv{\'e}nically relative to the incoming plasma.
+Consequently, the upstream plasma that is on a collision course with the body will, in essence, simply crash onto the body, while the plasma to the sides of that body continues to flow without noticing the object at all [(Fig.~\ref{fig_10.2}a)]. \activity{{\em Show:} In case you wonder how much solar-wind material actually hits, say, the lunar surface, estimate the mass flux density per unit area over a time interval $\Delta t$, with ion density $n_{\rm sw}\approx 10$\,cm$^{-3}$ and $v_{\rm sw}\approx 500$\,km/s at Earth (and Moon), ignoring long-term change.
+Express that in units of mg/cm$^2$/Myr. } This is true regardless of whether the body is moving sub-Alfv{\'e}nically or super-Alfv{\'e}nically relative to the incoming plasma.
 Examples of rather non-conducting bodies in the Solar System are Earth's Moon, Jupiter's moon Callisto and Saturn's moon Rhea (which are subjected to the sub-Alfv{\'e}nical flow of the giant planets' magnetospheric plasma throughout their orbits), and also many asteroids, particularly the S-type, or silicate-rich 'rocky' ones (note that MHD does not apply for asteroids small compared to gyro-radii of solar wind ions; among other things, this means there is no upstream shock, as that is a collective phenomenon).